Headshot

 • Director, Center for Information Networks and Democracy

 Sandra González-Bailón studies communication networks and how they shape exposure to information.
-Her empirical research spans the analysis of non-institutional forms of civic engagement, the coordination of information campaigns, and the consumption of news and political content.
+Her empirical research spans the analysis of formal and informal collaboration, non-institutional forms of civic engagement, the coordination of information campaigns, and the consumption of news and political content.

 Sandra González-Bailón is the Carolyn Marvin Professor of Communication at the Annenberg School for Communication, and Director of the Center for Information Networks and Democracy (CIND).
 She also has a secondary appointment in the Department of Sociology at Penn.